Schedule of Events

 50th Reunion Class Dinner

 Join us for a warm and joyful evening as we gather to celebrate the 50th Reunion of our remarkable class.
-Drinks will be served in the HSSC Atrium after Alumni Assembly, to be followed by dinner at 6:30 in the Marketplace Dining Hall.
+Drinks will be served in the HSSC Atrium after Alumni Assembly, to be followed by dinner at 6:30 in JRC 101.

 Too Many String Band